gemcollector/maniwhere/README.md

 ```
 bash scripts/eval.sh ours
 ```
 You should modify the  `model_path` in `mani_eval.py` first.
 You would better to check the saved video.
 The recorded success rate might miss some successful trials.
+Meanwhile, you need to uncomment the `get_termination` function in the Python file for the tasks: `['xarm_close_dex', 'franka_dual_dex', 'franka_bowl_dex']` under `envs/tasks/` to serve as evaluation metrics.
+However, it should remain commented out during training.

 # 📝 Citation